neelsmith/cite-write/docs/index.md

 - using the `Lycian` module
 - using the `Tabulae` module

+### Applications to specific text corpora

+- analyzing corpora in ancient Greek
+- analyzing corpora in Latin
+- analyzing corpora in Lycian

 ### Managing archives of citable content

 - using the `EditorsRepo` module